 Setup for terminals

-The setup is referred to TS 26.260 and TS 26.132[2].
-Including the POI, reference point, etc.
+The setup is referred to TS 26.260 and TS 26.132[2], including the POI, reference point, etc.

 Where the manufacturer gives conditions of use, these will apply for testing.
 If the manufacturer gives no other requirement, the DUT will be positioned according the reference usage of hand-held hands-free UE in TS 26.132 describing in the following block: